-The order of labelling shall be Transformers - Bus-Sections-Final circuits as seen from left to right (see drawing E400987).
+The order of labelling shall be Transformers - Bus-Sections - Final circuits as seen from top to bottom, left to right (see drawing E400987)

 In addition to the label above each outgoing circuit shall also be labelled as follows.
 The label shall identify the building supplied, the circuit reference in that building and the cable size.